Food Revolution Network

 2. Crunchy Curried Chickpeas

-If you’re a crunchy snacker, and you have an air fryer, then add this recipe to the top of your list.
+If you’re a crunchy snacker and you have an air fryer, then add this recipe to the top of your list.
 Crunchy chickpeas are all the rage and for good reason.
 They’re a great source of plant-powered protein, are packed with fiber, and can help keep you full in between meals.
 Plus, that crunch, especially when made in an air fryer, is irresistible!
-Add different seasonings throughout the week for variety, though we won’t be surprised if this Crunchy Curried Chickpea recipe is your favorite!
+Add different seasonings throughout the week for variety, though we won’t be surprised if this Crunchy Curried Chickpeas recipe is your favorite!

 3. Crispy Cajun Tofu Bites with Cajun Remoulade

 One challenge we sometimes hear about cooking tofu is that making it restaurant-style crispy can be difficult without deep frying it.
 Enter the air fryer!
 Tofu turns into crispy goodness, oil-free, with the help of this kitchen appliance.
 Snacking on crispy bites or adding them to salads, bowls, and stir-fries are just a few tasty and nutritious ways to enjoy nutrient-dense tofu.
+Try this air fryer recipe to spice up your next lunch or dinner!

 4. Air Fryer Cauliflower Chickpea Tacos